pbrzozow/user-api-with-jwt/user/README.md

 ```
 ## Environment Variables

 You can specify your own environment variables in application.properties.
-It is possible to change JWT secret key **important**
+It is possible to change the JWT secret key, **important**
-key must be enough secure for spring security requirements (256-bit key).
-You can also change database password or username.
-Remember to change it also in docker-compose.yml file.
+the key must meet Spring Security requirements by being sufficiently secure (256-bit key).
+You can also change the database password or username.
+Remember to change it also in the docker-compose.yml file.